MWPierce84/six-feet-over-netlify/src/pages/about/index.md

       music industry.
 Ian lost one of his best friends in 2012, Jason Lockwood, which propelled him into his loss survivorship.
-Ian has a great many connections to artists, venues and booking agents after having been involved in the music industry for most of his adult life.
-He believes that SFO/SIS can create long lasting partnerships that can increase our presence through the community and help bring the conversation to new places and people.
-Ian currently lives in Metro Detroit with his girlfriend Kaitlyn and their dogs, Raven and Bandit.
+Ian has a great many connections to artists, venues and booking agents after having been involved in the music industry for most of his adult life.He believes that SFO/SIS can create long lasting partnerships that can increase our presence through the community and help bring the conversation to new places and people.
+Ian currently lives in Metro Detroit with his girlfriend Kaitlyn and their dog, Raven.
   - name: Lisa Klein
     title: Brand Ambassador, Visual Media
     bio: An award-winning director and writer dedicated to crafting groundbreaking